sap-tutorials/Tutorials/tutorials/sth-enable/sth-enable.md

 [ACCORDION-BEGIN [Step 3: ](Open the service catalog)]

-In your SAP Cloud Platform trial account choose **Services** in the navigation area on the left.
+In your SAP Cloud Platform trial account, choose **Services** in the navigation area on the left.

 ![Open service catalog](sth-open-services.png)